JudeQuintana/cloud-infra-lab/README.md

   ASG instances to RDS directly).
 - Secrets (MySQL creds) stored in AWS Secrets Manager.
 - RDS Proxy: is for scaling connections and managing failover smoother.
-  - A `db.t3.micro` RDS DB instance itself costs only about $15–20/month (depending on region, reserved vs. on-demand).
-    - RDS Proxy billing is per vCPU-hour of the underlying DB instance(s)
-    - Rate: $0.015 per vCPU-hour (us-west-2) -> 2 vCPUs × $0.015 × 730 hrs ≈ $21.90 / month.
-    - That means the proxy can actually cost as much as, or more than, the tiny database itself.
   - Using RDS Proxy in front of a `db.t3.micro` is usually overkill unless you absolutely need connection pooling (ie you’re hitting it with Lambdas).
 For small/steady workloads with a few long-lived connections (ie web apps on EC2s).
     It’s better to skip proxy.
 The cost/benefit only makes sense once you’re on larger instance sizes or serverless-heavy patterns.
   - The RDS proxy can be toggled via `var.enable_rds_proxy` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L27) boolean value (default is `false`).